Raymond Debbane Family Foundation

 How to Apply

 The Raymond Debbane Family Foundation does not have a public application process.
-The foundation only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The foundation only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

 Grants are awarded at the discretion of the foundation's leadership based on the family's established relationships and philanthropic interests.
-Organizations are selected proactively by the foundation rather than through a competitive application process.
+Organisations are selected proactively by the foundation rather than through a competitive application process.

 Decision Timeline